-Non-exam assessment, completed over several weeks (40% of final grade):
+Non-exam assessment, completed over two years (40% of final grade):

-- Practical performance in 3 different activities (one in a team activity, one in an individual and a third in either a team or individual activity). - In all 3 activities students will be assessed in skills in progressive drills and in full context - Analysis and evaluation of performance to bring about improvement in 1 activity.
+- High level practical performance in 3 different activities (one in a team activity, one in an individual and a third in either a team or individual activity). - In all 3 activities students will be assessed in skills in progressive drills and in full context - Coursework analysis and evaluation of performance to bring about improvement in 1 activity.

-'GCSE PE helped me immensely in my quest to study Sport Psychology in the USA whilst playing college golf.'
+'GCSE PE helped me immensely in my quest to study Sport Psychology in the USA whilst playing college golf."